daKmoR/rocket/docs/guides/first-pages/getting-started.md

 ## Setup

-The fastest way to get started is by using an existing theme like the launch theme.
+The fastest way to get started is by using an existing preset like the launch preset.

 1. Start with an empty new folder